 The story of Lupe and her human adventure buddy Liz is a true tale of how our rescue dogs can rescue us right back!
-Liz and Lupe have made it through some bumpy turns on the road together, but their experiences have made them and their bond grow stronger.
+Liz and Lupe have made it through some bumps on the road together, but their experiences have made them and their bond grow stronger.

 Liz and Lupe are on a new adventure launching a local business here in Portland called Woof Walks PDX - check them out!